mfernandagf/fieloprp/doc/UC-PRP-0001-Create an Invoice Item.md

    3. End of flow

 ##### 8. The received Quantity value is invalid (step 4 of the basic flow)
-   1. The system verifies that the Quantity field is filled with 0 (zero) or with a negative value
+   1. The system verifies that the Quantity field is filled with a negative value
    2. The system displays an error message
    3. End of flow